 E. Choosing Your Spot: A Transport Cost & Efficiency Checklist

-• How close is it to the SGR and major highways?
+- How close is the site to the SGR and major highways?
 Really get the map out.

-• What’s the distance from the Port of Mombasa for all those imported materials?
+- What’s the distance from the Port of Mombasa for imported materials?

-• What’s the condition of the access roads to your potential site actually in?
+- What’s the actual condition of the access roads to your potential site?
 (Boots on the ground for this one!)

-• What are the overall logistics costs looking like, and what are the likely transit times?
+- What are the overall logistics costs and likely transit times?

 4. Finding Your Factory’s Home: Industrial Zones and Special Economic Zones (SEZs) in Kenya

-Kenya is really rolling out the red carpet for industrial development with designated zones that offer better infrastructure and, let’s be honest, some pretty sweet incentives.
-These industrial parks Kenya and SEZ Kenya options are worth a close look.
+Kenya is rolling out the red carpet for industrial development with designated zones that offer better infrastructure and some very attractive incentives.
+These industrial parks and SEZs in Kenya are worth a close look.

 A. A Quick Look at Kenya’s Industrial Park and SEZ Scene

-The Kenyan government, working through bodies like the Special Economic Zones Authority (SEZA), has officially marked out several SEZs and industrial parks.
-Information available in early 2025 (from SEforALL) indicated there were 12 gazetted SEZs, with even more on the drawing board.
-These aren’t just your average industrial parks; they include free trade zones, free ports, and ICT parks, all designed to attract investment and make doing business that much smoother.
+The Kenyan government, through bodies like the Special Economic Zones Authority (SEZA), has officially marked out several SEZs and industrial parks.
+Information available in early 2025 (from SEforALL) indicated there were 12 gazetted SEZs, with more on the drawing board.
+These aren’t just average industrial parks; they include free trade zones, free ports, and ICT parks, all designed to attract investment and make doing business smoother.

 B. Hotspots: Promising SEZs and Industrial Parks for Manufacturing

-Several zones are really standing out as potentially great places for manufacturing businesses like yours:
+Several zones stand out as potentially great locations for manufacturing businesses like yours:

-• Konza Technopolis: While its main focus is on tech, it definitely holds promise for advanced manufacturing and R&D.
+- Konza Technopolis: While its main focus is on tech, it holds promise for advanced manufacturing and R&D.

-• Tatu City: This is a private mixed-use development that includes dedicated industrial parks with some seriously top-notch infrastructure.
+- Tatu City: This is a private mixed-use development that includes dedicated industrial parks with top-notch infrastructure.

-• Athi River: A well-established industrial hub with many factories already chugging away, it benefits from being close to Nairobi.
+- Athi River: A well-established industrial hub with many factories already operating, it benefits from its proximity to Nairobi.

 C. The Perks: What SEZs Offer Manufacturers

-These incentives can genuinely make a big difference to your setup costs and your ongoing running costs.
+These incentives can make a big difference to your setup costs and ongoing operational expenses.

 D. Land: What’s Available and What Does it Cost?